Civil Engineering

 Structural Engineering

-CIV ENG 5118Smart Materials And Sensors3
+CIV ENG 5118Smart Materials and Sensors3

 CIV ENG 5203Applied Mechanics In Structural Engineering3